multiformats/multistream-select/README.md

 ```
 - `hdr-len` - a varint length, in bytes, for security and binary protocols.
 - `path` - the path of the protocol in a universal namespace.
 UTF-8. must start with a slash.
-- `\n` - a newline at the end, for the benefit of text protocols.
+- `\n` - a newline at the end, for the benefit of text protocols (included in hdr-len).
 ```

 It looks like this: